vladcuzub/100_Algorithms_practice/README.md

 ### About project:

 - contains 100 problems from w3resource.com and other sources.
-- progamming language used: Javascript.
+- programming language used: Javascript.
 - unit testing: Jasmine Unit Testing
 - features used : data types,operators, control flow and data structures like 2D arrays.
 - cover the most common problems in software development like computation,data validation,data transformation,data manipulation,recursion and algorithms like binary search,quick sort and bubble sort.